Medically reviewed by F. Stephen Hodi, MD

 Other warning signs include moles that itch, bleed, or become ulcerated – a portion of the skin that covers the mole is broken.

-Remember, not all melanomas fit the rules of the ABCDEs; some melanomas can be smaller than six inches, for example.
+Remember, not all melanomas fit the rules of the ABCDEs; some melanomas can be smaller than six millimeters, for example.

 While most moles are harmless, it’s important to be vigilant and contact a dermatologist if you have any concerns.